MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-rehost-architecture-azure-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-- The target architecture is completely functional with Azure Cloud Services.
+- The target architecture is functional with Azure Cloud Services.
-- Container based deployment promotes adoption of DevOps and Agile working principles.
+- The container-based deployment promotes adoption of DevOps and Agile working principles.
 - You have full flexibility of development and production deployment options.

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-- Performance Efficiency is built into this solution because of the load balancers.
-If one presentation or transaction server fails, the other server behind the load balancer shoulders the workload.
+- Performance efficiency is built into this solution because of the load balancers.
+If one presentation or transaction server fails, the server behind the load balancer shoulders the workload.
 - Kubernetes provides a cluster autoscaler.
 The autoscaler adjusts the number of nodes based on the requested compute resources in the node pool.

 ## Contributors